OmnisStudio/Omnis-Transform/README.md

 # Omnis-Transform
 Library demos the Transform component which can dynamically scale, translate and resize any number of object attributes.
+(Note the Transform component is for Window classes only, not JS forms.)

 Requires Omnis Studio 8.1.2 or above.